ThoughtWorksInc/echo-fli/README.md

 # Fli: AWS Lambda and Skill for Alexa
 ##### Steps for development
 **AWS Development:**
-1. Register for an AWS developer account here: https://developer.amazon.com/appsandservices (account needs to be US East to support the free pricing tier)
+0. Register for an AWS developer account here: https://developer.amazon.com/appsandservices (account needs to be US East to support the free pricing tier)

 **Lambda:**
+1. npm install
 2. Go to the AWS console: https://console.aws.amazon.com/console/home?region=us-east-1
 3. Click on the 'Lambda' option
 4. Click 'Create a Lambda Function'